cloudfoundry/credhub-api-site/source/includes/_generate.md

 }
 ```

-This endpoint generates an RSA credential based on the provided parameters.
+This request generates an RSA credential based on the provided parameters.

 ### HTTP Request